No Idea (song)

 "No Idea" is a song by American rapper and singer Don Toliver.
-It was released by Cactus Jack Records, Atlantic Records, and We Run It Entertainment on May 29, 2019, as the lead single from Toliver's debut studio album, Heaven or Hell (2020).
-It was produced by WondaGurl and Cubeatz.
-The song gained popularity in December 2019 after going viral on video sharing app TikTok.
+It was released through Cactus Jack, Atlantic Records, and We Run It Entertainment on May 29, 2019, as the lead single from Toliver's debut studio album, Heaven or Hell (2020).
+Toliver wrote the song with producers WondaGurl and Cubeatz duo members Tim and Kevin Gomringer.
+The song gained popularity in December 2019 after going viral on the social media video platform TikTok after multiple famous users on the app created dances to it.

 Background

 Don Toliver first gained prominence in 2018, after being featured on Travis Scott's Astroworld album, on the track "Can't Say".
 The song was later certified platinum and Toliver appeared as a supporting act on both legs of the Astroworld tour.
 He released his second mixtape Donny Womack (named after his alter-ego) the same month as the release of Astroworld, August 2018.
 He returned with "No Idea" in May 2019.
 The song gained popularity on the video-sharing app TikTok and rapidly started climbing charts thereafter.
 Toliver described the song as "the first chapter, the introduction, the real introduction to the chapter [of a new project]".